 Some of the manufacturing materials and/or components we use in, and are critical to, implementation of our TRC technology involve the use of animal-derived products, including fetal bovine serum.
 Suppliers or regulatory changes may limit or restrict the availability of such materials for clinical and commercial use.
 We currently purchase all of our fetal bovine sera from protected herds in Australia and New Zealand.
-These sources are considered to be the safest and raise the least amount of concern from the global regulatory agencies.
-If, for example, the so-called "mad cow disease" occurs in New Zealand or in Australia, it may lead to a restricted supply of the serum currently required for the TRC-based product manufacturing processes.
-Any restrictions on these materials would impose a potential competitive disadvantage for our products or prevent our ability to manufacture TRC-based cell products.
+These sources are considered to be the safets and raise the least amount of concern from the global regulatory agencies.
+If, for example, the so-called "mad cow disease" occurs in New Zealand or in Australia, it may lead to a restricted supply of the serum currently required for the TRC-based products.
 Regulatory authorities in the EU are reviewing the safety issues related to the use of animal-derived materials, which we currently use in our production process.
 The FDA has issued draft regulations for controls over bovine materials.
 These proposed regulations do not appear to affect our ability to purchase the manufacturing materials we currently use.
 However, the FDA may issue final regulations that could affect our operations.
 We do not know what actions, if any, the authorities may take as to animal derived materials specific to medicinal products distributed in the EU.
 Our inability to develop or obtain alternative compounds would harm our product development and commercialization efforts.
 There are certain limitations in the supply of certain animalderived materials, which may lead to delays in our ability to complete clinical trials or eventually to meet the anticipated market demand for our cell products.